OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 If that's not enough they can also turn to other open source projects that are more generic.
 There are tens of thousands open source packages in Python, Matlab, and R on GitHub and GitLab, just to name a few more science-oriented languages.
-The students will be able to pick any project in any programming language.
+The participants will be able to pick any project in any programming language.

 ## Major topics